Ladvien/ladvien.github.io/_posts/2017-06-28-hmis-r-sql-work-challenge-one.md

 1. Load the Client.csv and HealthAnd.csv
 2. Filter the HealthAndDV dataset to the most recent according to the column `DateCreated`
 3. Join (merge) the dataframes where their `PersonalID` are the same
-4. Filter the merged dataframe to those who've report `1` in `DomesticViolenceVictim`
+4. Filter the merged dataframe to those who've reported `1` in `DomesticViolenceVictim`
 5. Write this data to a file.
 6. Use a function to count how many participants are in this victim list.